-Should you send plain text only emails?
+Should you send plain text-only emails?

 No, you shouldn’t.
-And writing plain text only emails is terrible advice.
+And writing plain text-only emails is terrible advice.

-With today’s modern email clients there is no reason to send a plain text only email.
+With today’s modern email clients, there is no reason to send a plain text-only email.

-Because writing email that isn’t overloaded with images, colors, and styles can be a solid strategy for connecting with your intended audience.
+Because writing an email that isn’t overloaded with images, colors, and styles can be a solid strategy for connecting with your intended audience.

 Confused?
 Let’s dig in a little deeper.

 An email message can include both HTML and plain text content in the same email.
 And, some email clients now support a third option, AMP content.

 Emails are actually all text when sent through the Internet.
 Within the text content is encoded using MIME.

 Ok, we’re going to get a bit technical here – feel free to skip over this if you either don’t care or already understand MIME encoding.

 MIME (Multipurpose Internet Mail Extensions) encoding is a method used to encode non-ASCII characters and binary data so that they can be safely transported via email and other text-based communication protocols, like HTTP.